velozo-oliveira/house_rocket/README.md

 <dd>
 <strong>Step 6.
 Conclusions</strong>
 </dd>
+The dashboard, along with reports will help the business team to close the best deals in the real estate market.

 ## 6. Hypothesis Testing

 **Hypothesis 01**: Properties that are waterfront are, in average, 30% more expensive.